tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-alias.md

 ---
-title: "Create Alias (Azure Cognitive Search REST API)"
+title: "Create or Update Alias (Azure Cognitive Search REST API)"
 description: Create an alias to define a secondary name that can be used to refer to an index for querying, indexing, and other operations. ms.date: 03/01/2022